Published on 12 January 2023

 Frankston City Libraries have been providing a platform to deliver Reading Tails through the provider, Canine Comprehension.
 This program is facilitated nationally utilising Animal Assisted Therapy techniques to encourage confidence in reading for children.
 This program specifically targets children who require improvement with behavioural problems, increase emotional wellbeing, ease anxiety around learning difficulties, and support young people with varying abilities.

-This program is being delivered every Wednesday at Frankston, and Friday at Frankston North Community Centre for the duration of term 4.
+This program is being delivered every Tuesday at Frankston North Community Centre and every Wednesday at Frankston Library for the duration of term 1.
 Very limited spots are available and bookings are essential.

-Contact us to find out more or to register your interest.
+Contact us to find out more or to register your interest or visit our What's On page.

 Funded by the Australian Government Department of Social Services.
 See www.dss.gov.au for more information.